OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## ✅ Checkpoint

 At this point, you have created an activated user with a password using the Users API.
 This has allowed you to see how a User is represented in Okta.

+# Lab 4.3: Modify an Okta User Via the Users API

+🎯 Objective: Modify an Okta User using a request from the Okta Users API collection in Postman.

+⏱️ Duration: 15 min

+⚠️ Prerequisite: Lab 4.2

+#

+# ✅ Checkpoint